Faster, simpler diagnoses

 Improving Efficiency and Patient Experience

-Manus Neurodynamica (“Manus” and “the Company”) is radically innovating health care management in the emerging field of diagnostics for neuromotor impairments, initially in Parkinson's Disease (PD).
+Manus Neurodynamica is radically innovating health care management in the emerging field of diagnostics for neuromotor impairments, initially in Parkinson's Disease.

-Our principal product, the Neuromotor Pen™ for the diagnosis and monitoring of neuromotor impairments, is a non-invasive, patented technology that records and analyses limb and hand motion to assess the underlying neuromotor processes, particularly for patients with PD.
+Our principal product, the Neuromotor Pen™ for the diagnosis and monitoring of neuromotor impairments, is a non-invasive, patented technology that records and analyses upper-limb and hand motion to assess the underlying neuromotor processes, particularly for patients with Parkinson's Disease.

 The device enables users to distinguish PD patients from elderly patients with a benign deterioration win motor skill with a diagnosis accuracy of 90% - enabling early intervention which is vital to successful treatment outcome.